By Kathy M. Newbern and J.S. Fletcher ©2016

 Among the newest structures on Jekyll is the 128,000 square-foot Jekyll Island Convention Center, the only oceanfront convention center on the East Coast south of New Jersey.
 This huge undertaking is a huge asset.
 It can accommodate groups from 25 to 6,450.
 From weddings to conferences, it can handle it all, and it has quite a view.

 Come to think of it, so does most of Jekyll Island.

 If You’re Going: About 15 minutes off I-95, Jekyll Island is located on the Georgia coast, midway between Savannah, GA, and Jacksonville, FL.
 Take Exit 29 and follow the signs east on U.S. 17 for approximately 10 miles.
 Turn right onto the Downing Musgrove Causeway (GA 520).
 You can stop at the Jekyll Island Welcome Center, four miles on the left.
 A parking fee is required.

 Accommodations, such as the Westin Jekyll Island oceanfront hotel and the Jekyll Island Club Hotel, are among the varied choices available.
 For much more info about the island, call 912-635-3636 or visit www.jekyllisland.com or www.GoldenIsles.com.

 If you enjoyed this story, you might also enjoy:

-• Other stories by Kathy M. Newbern, Luxury Travel Examiner
+• Stories by Kathy M. Newbern, Luxury Travel Examiner

-Luxury Travel Examiners Kathy M Newbern and spouse J.S.
-Fletcher report on luxury destinations, spas and cruising around the globe.
-They are award-winning members of the Society of American Travel Writers and created YourSpaReport.com and YourNovel.com their personalized romance novel business.
-Their travels inspire many of their book settings.
+International and Luxury Travel Examiners J.S.
+Fletcher and spouse, Kathy M. Newbern, report on luxury destinations, spas and cruising around the globe.
+They are award-winning members of the Society of American Travel Writers and created YourNovel.com, their personalized romance novel business.